ivankqw/ivankqw/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=ivankqw&style=flat-square&color=blue)

-I'm a Machine Learning Engineer passionate about building AI systems that make a real impact.
-Deeply interested in the intersection of ML Systems, Data Engineering, and Software Development.
-Always open to collaborating on innovative projects that push the boundaries of what's possible!
+I'm a Machine Learning Engineer focused on building transformative AI systems.
+My expertise spans ML Systems, Data Engineering, and Software Development, with a passion for creating solutions that drive real-world impact.

-- 🔭 At Openspace Ventures, I architect and deploy end-to-end AI solutions that transform investment processes and drive portfolio company growth.
-My work spans from building scalable microservices to leading high-impact data science initiatives - delivering measurable ROI across our portfolio companies.
+🔭 Currently at Openspace Ventures, architecting end-to-end AI solutions that revolutionize investment processes and accelerate portfolio company growth.
+Leading the development of scalable microservices and high-impact data science initiatives.

-- 🎓 At Georgia Tech, I'm expanding my knowledge in Computer Science and Machine Learning, building on my Business Analytics background from NUS.
-My academic path combines theoretical foundations with hands-on applications, having had the privilege of receiving recognition for work in analytics and machine learning.
+🎓 Pursuing Computer Science at Georgia Tech, building on my Business Analytics foundation from NUS.
+Combining theoretical knowledge with practical applications in machine learning and analytics.

-- 🌱 Contributing to open-source.
+🌱 Actively contributing to open-source and always open to collaborating on innovative projects that push technological boundaries.

 ## 🔥 GitHub Stats